umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 \end{align}
 $$

 where $\beta$ is the past-discounting factor.
-Say that we have a generator of probabilistic weights and $z$ values in time.
-This generator represents a non-stationary probability distribution and the weights are effectively stochastic around the true value for each given $z$ as input.
-The problem is that we would like to be able to efficiently sample from the underlying distribution regardless of its shape or modality.

-Solution we will study is to create an adaptive sequential Monte Carlo algorithm, e.g., see [@del2006sequential] or [@wills2023sequential].
+In order for the kernel to adapt to the changes in the shape of the probability density over time, we will need to provide a mechanism for updating $H$ in response to these changes.

 ## Adaptively estimating a smoothed density